-I certify that, in my opinion, the rates of contributions shown in this Schedule of Contributions are such that the Statutory Funding Objective could have been expected on 31 March 2018 to be met by the end of the period specified in the Recovery Plan dated 19 February 2021.
+1. I certify that, in my opinion, the rates of contributions shown in this Schedule of Contributions are such that: the Statutory Funding Objective can be expected to be met by the end of the period specified in the Recovery Plan dated 15 December 2022.